highschool-coder/code-different/README.md

-# code-different
+# the main repository, coding for any dialect, contributions are welcome
-## the main repository, coding for any dialect, contributions welcome
++ This repository is where the releases, website, and documents will live
-> this is where the the releases website, and documents will be
+## to edit translations for